 This documentary, free for a short time, reveals the true ugliness of what we consider commonplace.

-It is not a matter of IT, but WHEN they will become sick.
-The children have deformities and genetic mutations with consequences that cause great pain and suffering, for the children, and those who care for them.
+It is not a matter of IF, but WHEN they will become sick.
+The children in this documentary have deformities and genetic mutations that cause great pain and suffering, for the children, and those who care for them.

-The only reason we don’t see similar horrific deformities and disease here in the United States is because we filter our water at the treatment plant in each town or city.
-But the water is polluted the same.
+One reason we don’t see similar horrific deformities and disease here in the United States is probably because we filter our water at the treatment plant in each town or city.
+But the water is still polluted — all the water that doesn’t get filtered for the purposes of drinking.
 The wall between us and the type of suffering shown in this documentary is thinner than we believe.
 How can we have done this to the very water we need to sustain ourselves?
 In the name of weed-free lawns, as well as weed-free crop fields.
-It is sick.
 If you have family members who still spray their lawn, ask them to watch this documentary.
-Ask them to read the blog post revealing the suffering of Lee Johnson and the truth that Monsanto has known since 1999 that their products damage us at the root – the DNA.
+Ask them to read the blog post revealing the suffering of Lee Johnson, and his epic win in court against Monsanto, and tell them that Monsanto has known since 1999 that their products damage us at the root – the DNA.

-Like in the case of United States citizen Lee Johnson, with a rash covering his entire body from using glyphosate products as the groundskeeper of a school in Califronia, the consequences always come later…it is just a questions of when, and in what manifestation.
-Though his case has won a historic victory, we must face the truth – that it is not just glyphosate that causes suffering and disease – it is ALL of the agro chemicals.
+Like in the case of United States citizen Lee Johnson, with a non-Hodgkin’s lymphoma cancer rash covering his entire body from using glyphosate products as the groundskeeper of a school in Califronia, the consequences always come later…it is just a questions of when, and in what form.
+Though Lee won his case and it was a historic victory, we must face the truth – that it is not just glyphosate that causes suffering and disease – it is ALL of the agro-chemicals.
 It just so happens that the only significant court case involved just one of these chemicals – glyphosate.

 The way we all use chemicals, on our lawns, is killing us – polluting the water supply.
 I talked with a man in rural Hudson, Wisconsin, who said in response to learning about the $250 million in punitive awarded to Lee Johnson who is dying of cancer...
 “I think everything is ok in moderation….”
 He was spraying his lawn with chemicals.